INRIA/velus/readme.md

 These source files contain the implementation, models, and proof of correctness of a formally verified Lustre compiler backend.
+This version of the project is the one referred by the PhD thesis of Lélio Brun.

 This file contains instructions for (i) using the compiler, (ii) running from local opam installation or from docker, and (iii) cross-references from